 Paying taxes every year may not be your favorite pastime, but you still have time to reduce your tax bill and certain out-of-pocket expenses.

 One way is to contribute as much as you can now to a tax-advantaged health savings account — an account where you can set aside pretax money to pay for qualified medical expenses not covered by insurance.
-If you’re eligible to participate in an HSA, you can contribute this year right up until July 15, 2020 — that’s the postponed deadline for filing and paying your 2019 federal income taxes.
-Putting money into this account over the next few months can count toward your 2019 federal income tax return.
+If you’re eligible to participate in an HSA, you can contribute right up until April 15, 2021, the expected deadline for filing and paying your 2020 federal income taxes (unless the deadlines changes, as it did in 2020 for 2019 returns).
+Putting money into this account over the next few months can count toward your 2020 federal income tax return.

 But that’s not the only benefit: An HSA can also lower your healthcare costs.
 Here’s how to use an HSA to save money throughout the year, especially come tax time.